ChimingPork/nft-game/README.md

 ## Running the React App
 You can run the app locally by installing all the dependencies using

-`cd frontend
+`cd frontend'
-npm install
+'npm install'
-npm run start`
+'npm run start`

 # In Progress
 Future plans include: